e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 ### Getting a domain name

 Now that your Jellyfin server is running on the local network, let's see how to serve it on the internet.
-There are several solutions, the classic approach being to configure everything yourself, with port opening and forwarding, DNS, a reverse proxy, *etc.* (see [here](https://web.archive.org/web/20250511122939/https://lbrito.ca/blog/2020/06/free_https_home_server.html)).
+There are several solutions for this, the classic approach being to configure everything yourself, with port opening and forwarding, DNS, a reverse proxy, *etc.* (see [here](https://web.archive.org/web/20250511122939/https://lbrito.ca/blog/2020/06/free_https_home_server.html)).

 If you use NordVPN, they also offer a turnkey solution with Meshnet, see [here](https://meshnet.nordvpn.com/how-to/remote-files-media-access/access-jellyfin-media-sever-remotely).
 There are also [several other solutions](https://web.archive.org/web/20250414090813/https://dev.to/jagkush/a-quick-way-to-access-your-local-server-on-the-internet-4kei) like localhost.run, Ngrok, or Cloudflare tunnels.
 I chose the latter mainly because it's free, lets you link the tunnel to a domain name that you own (which free accounts on localhost or Ngrok don't), and is relatively simple to set up.